Claim Back Marriage Tax Online

 • 2020/2021 - £250

-Including the current tax year, backdating your claim for four years gives you the magic £1,256.
+Including the current year, backdating your claim for four years gives you the magic £1,258.
 If you backdate, this is usually paid as a lump sum.
-Once applied for, you will automatically receive the marriage tax allowance every year through a reduction in your tax bill.
+Once applied for, you will automatically receive the marriage tax allowance every year through a reduction in the amount paid to HMRC.

 How to Claim Marriage Tax Allowance